dimzachar/data-engineering-zoomcamp/week_7_project/README.md

 > * To get points for your project, you need to evaluate 3 projects of your peers
 > * You get 3 extra points for each evaluation

-Tip: you can use https://nbviewer.org/ to render notebooks if GitHub doesn't work

 ## Evaluation Criteria

 * Problem description